 As a result of the fund's exclusion strategy regarding fossil fuels and the integration of sustainability in the investment process, the fund has a low exposure to those companies with the highest climate-related risks, i.e., companies with exposure to coal, oil and gas.
-Instead, sectors such as materials and consumer staples are essential for the fund based on the climate stress tests conducted by Management Company.
+Instead, sectors such as industrials, health care and materials are essential for the fund based on the climate stress tests conducted by Management Company.